 #1: Conduct Keyword Research

 One of the first steps to using negative keywords effectively is to conduct keyword research.
-Advertisers should use keyword research tools to identify negative keywords that are commonly associated with their products or services.
-This can help ensure that ads don’t show up for irrelevant search queries.
+Advertisers should use keyword research tools to identify negative keywords commonly associated with their products or services.
+This can help ensure that ads don’t appear for irrelevant search queries.

-Several keyword research tools are available such as Google Keyword Planner, Ahrefs, and SEMrush.
-These tools can help identify keywords that are relevant to your product or service and provide insight into how people are searching for them.
+Several keyword research tools are available, such as Google Keyword Planner, Ahrefs, and SEMrush.
+These tools can help identify keywords relevant to your product or service and provide insight into how people search for them.
 In addition, these tools can help you identify negative keywords that should be excluded from your campaign.

 #2: Monitor the Campaign Regularly

 Regular monitoring of your ad campaign is critical to identify irrelevant search terms that may need to be added to your negative keyword list.
 Advertisers should regularly review the search query reports provided by the advertising platform to identify any irrelevant search queries triggering their ads.

 By regularly monitoring a campaign, advertisers can prevent ad dollars from being wasted on unqualified leads.
 This can help reduce advertising costs and improve campaign ROI.

 Analyzing performance data is another crucial aspect of using negative keywords effectively.
 By regularly reviewing performance data, advertisers can determine which negative keywords are performing well and which need tweaking.